openvinotoolkit/model_server/docs/mediapipe.md

 The difference in using the MediaPipe graphs and individual models is in version management.
 In all calls to the MediaPipe graphs, the version parameter is ignored.
 MediaPipe graphs are not versioned.
 Though, they can reference a particular version of the models in the graph.
-## How to update existing graphs to use OV for inference <a name="updating-graph"></a>

-If you would like to reuse existing graph and replace Tensorflow execution with OpenVINO backend, check [this guide](mediapipe_conversion.md)

 ## Adding your own mediapipe calculator to OpenVINO Model Server <a name="adding-calculator"></a>
 MediaPipe graphs can include only the calculators built-in the model server image.